Citify

 Smoother navigation: easy back and quick Create

-Users mentioned that when they viewed an idea, they could only go back by using the back button, instead of intuitively using the bottom navigation bar.
+Users criticized that when they viewed an idea, they could only go back using the back button, instead of using the bottom navigation bar.
 Also, when they wanted to create their own idea, they had to go back to the previous screen to find the “Create Idea” button.

 I addressed these problems by making two changes: